Skip to main content

 What are the states that require consent?

-As on 10/2024, three states have passed legislation regarding biometric consent, collection, and data storage.
+As of 12/2024, three states have passed legislation regarding biometric consent, collection, and data storage.

 • The Biometric Information Privacy Act (BIPA) mandates that private companies must notify individuals in writing when they collect or store their biometric data.
 In February 2023, the Illinois Supreme Court ruled that claims under BIPA arise for each scan or transmission of an individual's biometric information.